 Because they have a licensed copy, Microsoft has not lost the money because of these individuals.
 However, what these individuals have done is still illegal in most countries.
 But by creating the need for such cracked versions, Microsoft has made their software available to an even wider audience.
 The end result of Microsoft's anti-piracy move is:

 - It has created more pirates.
 People who otherwise would not engage in piracy feel forced to become "weekend pirates" just to use software they legitimately own.

 - It created the demand for pirate versions.
 Since pirate versions exist, their anti-piracy implementation has been rendered largely ineffective.

 - It negatively affected customers.
 Such a move inconveniences customers, and has turned many Microsoft customers against them.
-Customers will also consider
+Customers will also consider competition more seriously.

 Microsoft Office 2010 however is a different story.
 In March 2012 my internet service provider suffered a serious problem and I was without internet for a few days.
 I decided to work on other issues that I had not had time for, but tasks that did not require internet access.
 A critical application of mine had been malfunctioning since I installed Office 2010.
 I had also left Office 2007 on the same machine.
 Generally the two versions of Office co-existed peacefully, except Word.
 Word 2007 and Word 2010 continually fought with each other, and made this business critical application malfunction and crash any time I tried to print because it used Word templates.